International Students

 Stafford Loan: A direct federal loan with fixed interest rates.

-Subscription-Based Pricing: As opposed to per-credit pricing, subscription-based pricing allows students to take as many courses as they can in a set period of time, usually per semester.
+Subscription-Based Pricing: As opposed to per-credit pricing, subscription-based pricing allows students to take as many courses as they want in a set period of time, usually per semester.

 Tuition: The core price for college classes.
 Tuition may be listed as a flat rate for a range of credits, usually 12-18, or priced per credit.

-ACT: The American College Test is a standardized test that estimates a student’s readiness for college coursework.
-Either the ACT or SAT is required for many college and university applications—but it’s not a universal requirement.
+ACT: The American College Test (ACT) is a standardized test that estimates a student's readiness for college coursework.
+Many colleges and universities require either the ACT or SAT.

 Common Application: A platform that allows students to apply to almost 900 schools in a streamlined way.